 A student who is not present in class at least one half of the class period shall be counted absent from that class.
 To be counted present for the school day, a student must be in attendance for at least one half of the class periods during the school day.

 Students must be in school unless the absence has been permitted or excused for one of the reasons listed in paragraph V below.

 Any absence which does not meet the criteria of an excused absence is an unexcused absence.
 The following are examples of unexcused absences:

 - family vacations

 - Students without a completed Certificate of Immunization indicating compliance with the current required schedule of immunizations will not be allowed to attend classes until this document is provided or a waiver is obtained.
 Absences due to non-compliance with immunization requirements shall be considered unexcused.
 However, students transferring into Pinellas County, including foster care students, or homeless students, a temporary 30-day waiver of both health examination documents and certificates of immunization will be granted.
 (F.S.
 1003.22(1) (5) (e))

 A student is tardy when the student is not in his or her assigned seat or station when the bell rings.

 A tardy is excused only if the student is late for one of the reasons described in section V.

 A tardy is not excused unless it is caused by reasons set forth in section V. Examples of unexcused tardies include:

 Habitual tardiness is unacceptable and unfair to other students because instruction is interrupted every time a late student arrives.
-Additionally, individual schools may develop school-based consequences for tardy students.
+Individual schools may develop school-based consequences for tardy students.